Submit a Support Ticket

 Cause: a field-type mismatch, or a locale decimal/thousands-separator conflict.

-3.3 — Output has the correct record count but rows are misaligned, with data in the wrong columns
+3.3 — Output has the correct record count but rows are misaligned

 3.4 — Output is empty after a source-system change, though the model ran successfully

 Cause: a header trap anchor text changed in the source, so the model no longer finds any records.
-If the source system changed its header format even slightly — for instance, relabeling “Invoice Date” as “Inv.
-Date” — Monarch's header trap will no longer match.
-Without a matching header trap, Monarch cannot find the detail records, so the output is empty.
-No error is generated because the model is technically valid; it simply found zero matching records.
+For example, if “Invoice Date” changed to “Inv.
+Date”, Monarch's header trap may no longer match.
+No error appears because the model is technically valid; it simply matched zero records.

-2. Update the header trap anchor to match the current header text exactly, including spacing and capitalization.
+• Update the header trap anchor to match the current header text exactly.

-3. Make header traps more resilient by anchoring on a shorter, more stable substring that is unlikely to change (for example, a column position rather than a full label string).
+• Make header traps more resilient by using a shorter, stable substring or a column position.

-4. Re-run the model and verify the Sample window shows the expected record count before exporting.
+• Re-run the model and verify the Sample window shows the expected record count.

 Frequently Asked Questions